Concavity property of minimal $L^2$ integrals with Lebesgue measurable gain III: open Riemann surfaces: Introduction

 \

-In \cite{Popovici}, Popovici established a jets $L^2$ extension theorem on weakly pseudoconvex K\"{a}hler manifolds, which generalized the Ohsawa-Takegoshi $L^2$ extension theorem \cite{OT87}.
-After that, some jets versions of $L^2$ extension theorems (with optimal estimates) in different settings were established (see e.g. \cite{D2016,Hoso2020,RZ2021,ZhouZhu2022})

 In this section, as an application of Theorem \ref{thm:m-points}, we obtain a characterization of the holding of equality in optimal jets $L^2$ extension problem from finite points to open Riemann surfaces.
-The result for infinite points case can be referred to Appendix \ref{sec:5.3}.
-Based on these two results, we prove a weighted jets version of Suita conjecture for analytic subsets.
+The result for infinite points case can be found in Section \ref{sec:5.3}.
+Based on these two results, we prove a weighted jets version of Suita conjecture for analytic subsets, which gives an answer to Problem \ref{problem:2} for the open Riemann surfaces case.

-Let $\Omega$ be an open Riemann surface, which admits a nontrivial Green function $G_{\Omega}$, and let $K_{\Omega}$ be the canonical (holomorphic) line bundle on $\Omega$.
-Let